Pedestrian Attribute Recognition: A Survey: Introduction

 \section{Introduction}

 } \IEEEPARstart{P}{edestrian} attributes, are humanly searchable semantic descriptions and can be used as soft-biometrics in visual surveillance, with applications in person re-identification, face verification, and human identification.
-Pedestrian attributes recognition (PAR) aims at mining the attributes of target people when given person image, as shown in Figure \ref{fontImage}.
-Different from low-level features, such as HOG, LBP or deep features, attributes can be seen as high-level semantic information which is more robust to viewpoint changes and viewing condition diversity.
-Hence, many tasks in computer vision integrate the attribute information into their algorithms to achieve better performance, such as person re-ID, person detection.
-Although many works has been proposed on this topic, however, pedestrian attributes recognition is still an unsolved problem due to challenging factors, such as view point change, low illumination, low resolution and so on.
+Pedestrian Attribute Recognition (PAR) aims at mining the attributes of target people when given a person image, as shown in Figure~\ref{fontImage}.
+Different from low-level features, such as HOG, LBP, or deep features, attributes can be seen as high-level semantic information which is more robust to viewpoint changes and viewing condition diversity.
+Hence, many tasks in computer vision integrate the attribute information into their algorithms to achieve better performance, such as person re-ID, and person detection.
+Although many works have been proposed on this topic, however, pedestrian attribute recognition is still an unsolved problem due to challenging factors, such as viewpoint change, low illumination, low resolution, and so on.

-Traditional pedestrian attributes recognition methods usually focus on developing robust feature representation from the perspectives of hand-crafted features, powerful classifiers or attributes relations.
-Some milestones including HOG \cite{dalal2005histograms}, SIFT \cite{lowe2004distinctive}, SVM \cite{chang2011libsvm} or CRF model \cite{lafferty2001conditional}.
+Traditional pedestrian attribute recognition methods usually focus on developing robust feature representation from the perspectives of hand-crafted features, powerful classifiers, or attribute relations.
+Some milestones including HOG~\cite{dalal2005histograms}, SIFT~\cite{lowe2004distinctive}, SVM~\cite{chang2011libsvm} or CRF model~\cite{lafferty2001conditional}.
 However, the reports on large-scale benchmark evaluations suggest that the performance of these traditional algorithms is far from the requirement of realistic applications.